Inheritance Tax Latest: A Timely Overhaul of Death Duties?

 The OTS recognise that whilst prima facie this is relatively straightforward, it can get rather complex when calculating the inheritance tax due when someone dies before the 7 year anniversary of the gift.
 This is due to a calculation referred to as taper relief.
 It effectively reduces the tax attributable to that gift on a year by year basis.

-If you wish to review the report in full, please click here to be taken to the gov.uk page.
+If you wish to review the OTS Inheritance Tax review: Simplifying the design of the tax report in full, please click here to be taken to the gov.uk page.

-If you have any concerns about inheritance tax or making a Will, then please feel free to contact our Wills, Life Planning and Probate department who will be more than happy to assist.
-Please contact the team on 01206 700113 or [email protected].
+If you have any concerns about inheritance tax or making a Will, then please feel free to contact our Wills, Life Planning, and Probate department who will be more than happy to assist.
+Please contact us on 01206 700113 or [email protected].